Some results regarding the ideal structure of C*-algebras of \'etale groupoids: Preliminaries

 \begin{lemma} Let $G$ be a locally compact Hausdorff \'etale groupoid.
 Suppose that $I$ is an ideal of $C^*_r(G)$.
 Then $\supp(I)$ is invariant under multiplication and inversion in $G$. \end{lemma} \begin{proof} Fix $\gamma \in \supp(I)$ and take $\alpha \in G_{r(\gamma)}$ and $\beta \in G_{s(\gamma)}$.
 Fix $a \in I$ such that $j(a)\gamma \not= 0$.
 Take open bisections $B$ and $C$ containing $\alpha$ and $\beta$, respectively, and take $h \in C_c(B)$ and $k \in C_c(C)$ with $h(\alpha) = k(\beta) = 1$.
 Then $j(hak)(\alpha\gamma\beta) = j(a)(\gamma) \not= 0$, so $\alpha\gamma\beta \in \supp(I)$.
 Putting $\beta = s(\gamma)$ gives invariance under left multiplication, putting $\alpha = r(\gamma)$ gives invariance under right multiplication, and putting $\alpha = \beta = \gamma^{-1}$ gives invariance under inversion. \end{proof}

 The groupoid $G$ is \emph{inner-exact} if, for every open invariant subset $U \subseteq G^{(0)}$, the resulting sequence

 is exact, (see~\cite[Definition~3.7]{A-Delaroche} and also~\cite[Definition~3.5]{Bonicke-Li2017}).
-Any amenable groupoid is inner exact, and the (partial) crossed product groupoid of an exact group acting (partially) on a locally compact Hausdorff space is inner-exact.
+Any amenable groupoid is inner exact.
+Combining Proposition 4.23 and Theorem 7.10 in \cite{Anatharaman-Delaroche2021}, we also see that the (partial) crossed product groupoid of an exact group acting (partially) on a second-countable locally compact Hausdorff space is inner-exact.
 Willett's example of a nonamenable groupoid whose full and reduced $C^*$-algebras coincide is not inner-exact~\cite{Willett}.

+\begin{remark} The empty set satisfies the axioms defining a locally compact Hausdorff \'etale groupoid.
+By convention, we take the $C^*$-algebra of the empty groupoid to be the zero $C^*$-algebra; in particular~\eqref{eq:inner-exact} collapses to the exact sequence $0 \to C^*_r(G) \to C^*_r(G) \to 0$ if $U \in \{\varnothing, G^{(0)}\}$.
+We thank the referee for pressing us on this point. \end{remark}